Punshnut/macos-launchy/README.md

 - **Support Launchy:** Optional upgrades or donations are a nice signal boost but I will never gate existing features.

 [Ko-Fi](https://ko-fi.com/janfeuerbacher)

+## Get Launchy

+- Don't miss it out—download the free, open source launchpad alternative now and keep your launcher in sync with auto-updates.

 Made with ❤️